harlanrs/zomboid-functional-gutters/README.md

 - look into zone:getRoofAreasConnected():size() for roof calcs
     - animal zones have some cool features for roofs but specific to that zone implementation
 - look into building = square:getRoofHideBuilding()
+    - still not sure what this is yet or how to get a value
 - isoCell: associatedBuilding.getRoofRoomID
+    - able to get roof room id for pre-built but does match any rooms in the building or in the cell.
+Do I need to check a larger area?
 - isosquare getRoofHideBuilding seems like the best bet
     - isosquare -> isobuilding ->
     - isosquare:getBuilding